dishant26201/sleep-analytics-pipeline/README.md

 #### Frequency-domain features

-Using Welch’s method, the power spectral density (PSD) was calculated between the range of 0.5 and 30 Hz.
-This was followed by the extraction of absolute and relative power in standard EEG bands:
+Using Welch’s method [4], the power spectral density (PSD) was calculated between the range of 0.5 and 30 Hz.
+This was followed by the extraction of absolute and relative power in standard EEG bands [8]:

 - **Delta (0.5–4 Hz):** High delta power indicates deep sleep, which is dominant in N3.
 - **Theta (4–8 Hz):** Linked to drowsiness and light sleep, hence stronger in N1 and REM.